Register Login

 In the above example, we have imported the module “os” and then try to run the same “os” module name as a function.

-And as we can see In the module “os” there is no function with the name “os” therefore TypeError: 'module' object is not callable” is thrown.
+As we can see In the module “os” there is no function with the name “os” therefore TypeError: 'module' object is not callable” is thrown.

 TypeError 'module' object is not callable in Python